masahirodll/demon/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

+** A jupyter-ready version of DeMoN without vtk visualization ** ** This is a folked project from https://github.com/lmb-freiburg/demon **

 DeMoN is a ConvNet architecture for solving structure from motion from two views.
 It estimates the depth and relative camera motion for pairs of images.